jlopezper/openlpgc/README.md

 ## Installation

-You can install the released version of `openlpgc` from Github with:
+You can install the latest released version of `openlpgc` from Github
+with:

 ``` r
 # install.packages("remotes")